jmzac/DataViz-Tableau/README.md

 ### Based on this visualization, we can answer the following questions surrounding its collapse.

-1. What’s the rating of the Skagit River Bridge that collapsed into the river?
+1.What’s the rating of the Skagit River Bridge that collapsed into the river?

     It has a sufficiency rating of 46, which is below 50 and hence the bridge is eligible for replacement.

-2. What other distinguishing information can we obtain that might go into a story?
+2.What other distinguishing information can we obtain that might go into a story?

     This Bridge is owned and maintained by the State Highway Agency

-3. When was the bridge last inspected and how often is it inspected?
+3.When was the bridge last inspected and how often is it inspected?

     The Bridge was last inspected in 2015 and the frequency of inspections given is 24.

-4. Is it considered fracture-critical, meaning one hit to a span can knock it out?
+4.Is it considered fracture-critical, meaning one hit to a span can knock it out?

     Yes, it has a fracture-critical rating of Y24 hence it can collapse with a major hit to a span.

-5. How much average daily traffic does it get?
+5.How much average daily traffic does it get?

     The bridge gets an average daily traffic of 70,948 based on the data

 The workbook is found at [Tableau Public Repository](https://public.tableau.com/profile/jaivin.zachariah#!/vizhome/SkagitRiverBridge-Analysis/SkagitBridge-Collapse)